 What is an HGI?

 This is another type of interceptor called a Hydromechanical Grease Interceptor.
 This is often called a grease trap and is used by smaller-scale commercial kitchens with low-fat volumes.
-An HGI is installed under the sink drain after the FOG conveyance units, and its capacity depends on the amount of water that flows through them.
+An HGI is installed under the sink drain after the FOG conveyance units.
+Its capacity depends on the amount of water that flows through it.
 Usually, this volume can be between 20 to 50 GPM.

 What maintenance does my grease trap require?

 There are many reasons why regular maintenance of your grease trap is essential.
 For one, proper maintenance prevents the occurrence of blockages in your plumbing that can be caused by the hardening of grease and solid waste.
-If oil finds its way into the sewage system, several problems may arise, including contamination, foul order, and back-ups due to blockage.
+If oil finds its way into the sewage system, several problems may arise.
+These include contamination, foul odor, and back-ups due to blockage.
 In severe cases, these back-ups can affect neighboring establishments, which will force local authorities to issue heavy penalties to your business.
 Any property damage caused by the back-up will also be paid by you.

 What schedule do you recommend for cleaning a grease interceptor?

 The frequency of maintenance depends on the type of interceptor you have in your kitchen.
 If you have an HGI interceptor, a monthly plan should suffice.
-For those with a GGI interceptor, cleaning can be done less frequently, like every three months, due to the high capacity of the interceptor.
+For those with a GGI interceptor, cleaning can be done less frequently.
+About every three months would be typical, due to the interceptor’s high capacity.